porthiago/porthiago/README.md

 # Hey!
 I'm Thiago Porto!
 A backend developer.
 Welcome!

 - Extremely passionate about using technology to transform the world
-- Getting all the craziest stuff of my mind to transcript as code
+- Taking out all the craziest stuff of my mind to transcript as code

 ## Main Tech Tools: